codeproper/Facebook-CollegePage-Scrapper/README.md

 3.Download latest chromedriver(in my case 2.45)

-4.Add chromedriver to the PATH by copying the chromedriver.exe file in /usr/bin or /usr/local/bin or change the executable path like on your own:
+4.Add chromedriver to the PATH by copying the chromedriver.exe file in /usr/bin or /usr/local/bin or change the executable path like:

-    browser=webdriver.Chrome(executable_path='home/Downloads/chromedriver')
+    browser=webdriver.Chrome(executable_path='pathofchromedriver')

 5.For headless option in Chrome

     option = webdriver.ChromeOptions()
     option.add_argument("--headless")
-    browser = webdriver.Chrome(executable_path='./chromedriver',options=option)
+    browser = webdriver.Chrome(executable_path='pathofchromedriver',options=option)

 5.Clone the repo and execute _init_.py